duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 Try different values like 5 or 50 to see how the plot changes.

 > ## Bonus Exercise: One variable plots
-> Rather than a histogram, choose one of the other geometries listed under "One Variable" plots on the ggplot [cheat sheet](https://ggplot2.tidyverse.org/).
-Note that we used `lifeExp` here which has continuous values.
-If you want to try the discrete options, try mapping `continent` to x instead.
+> Rather than a histogram, choose one of the other geometries listed under "One Variable" continuous plots on the ggplot [cheat sheet](https://ggplot2.tidyverse.org/).
 >
 > > ## Example solution
 > >